Applying for Graduation

 (How do I know if if I graduated or not?)

 Unfortunately, not all students who participate in the May Commencement ceremony will be certified for their degrees.
-The College will attempt to contact nongraduating students as soon as possible to alert them that they will not be certified for graduation.
+The University will attempt to contact nongraduating students as soon as possible to alert them that they will not be certified for graduation.

 You will still have access to your Banner Web account for a few weeks after you have graduated.
 Once your degree is awarded, you will be able to see it in the transcript area of your Banner Web account.
+You will also receive an email from the Registrar's Office after your degree has been awarded.

 Top of Page

-ALL students wishing to participate in commencement must complete the Commencement Participation Form.
+ALL students wishing to participate in commencement must complete the

 Top of Page